jesshohohoho/learnyloopy/UserGuide.md

   </tr>
 </table>

-You will be directed to the front page of smart learning platform as shown below.
+You will be redirected to the front page of **Smart Learning** platform as shown below.

 ![Figure 5](UserGuide_Fig/Fig5A.png)

-Next, click the upload icon as shown in buttom left in the *pick the subject* section.
+Next, click the upload icon as shown in the bottom right of the **Pick a subject** section.

 <table>
   <tr>